Planning your Beverages & Liquor needs for your Wedding

 You know your group better than anyone to decide how much you will need!

 Table of Liquor Equivalents

-The wine serving temperature can greatly influence the taste of a wine.
-Serving wine cool can help to mask the flaws seen in young or cheap wines, whereas serving wine warmer can allow the bouquet and complexity to be expressed, which is ideal for aged and expensive wines.
+The wine serving temperature can significantly influence the taste of wine.
+Serving wine cool can help to mask the flaws seen in young or less expensive wines, whereas serving wine warmer will allow the bouquet and complexity of the wine to be more fully appreciated.
+The cooler serving temperatures are ideal for aged or more expensive wines.
 Lower temperatures also repress the ‘bite’ that alcohol can give in lighter bodied wines.
 Click here for a table showing ideal wine serving temperatures.

-Generally refrigerators are set too cold (38-40°F) for white wines and modern day room temperature (66-70°F) is too warm for reds.
-However, specialized equipment, beyond a good wine thermometer, isn’t always necessary: a few minutes of either letting a white stand to release some of the chill or chilling a red for 15 minutes can work wonders.
+Generally, refrigerators are set too cold (38-40°F) for white wines and modern-day room temperature (66-70°F) is too warm for reds.
+However, specialized equipment, beyond a good wine thermometer, isn’t always necessary: a few minutes of either letting a white stand to release some of the chills or chilling a red for 15 minutes can work wonders.
 Wine serving temperature chart from Wikipedia.org.

 One bottle of Champagne serves six flute size glasses – so if you want everyone to have a toast one bottle per table will give every one half of glass for the toast.